Nurses have a responsibility to take action when they see unsafe practice or unprofessional conduct.

-Health Professions Act states no action for damages may be brought against a person for making a report in good faith where the person has a legal duty by the college to report.
-Nurses in all positions and settings have a legal and ethical duty to report incompetent or impaired practice, or unethical conduct of any regulated health professional.
+The Health Professions Act states no action for damages may be brought against a person for making a report in good faith where the person has a legal duty by their regulatory college to report.
+Nurses in all positions and settings have a legal and ethical duty as outlined in the HPA to report incompetent or impaired practice, or unethical conduct of any regulated health professional.

 If there is an immediate concern for public or personal safety, BCCNM may withhold a name or act on an anonymous complaint.
 More information about making a complaint.